matsta25/generateTable/README.md

 cd generateTable
 ```

-and just open index.html in your browser using desktop file manager or type:
+and just open index.html in your browser using desktop file manager or:

-If you using chrome or firefox you may type:
+if you using chrome or firefox you may type:

 chrome:
 ```